spacemeshos/smrepl/README.md

 The CLIWallet is designed for developers who want to hack on the Spacemesh platform.
 For non-devs we recommend using Smapp - the Spacemesh App.
 [Smapp](https://github.com/spacemeshos/smapp) is available for all major desktop platforms and includes a wallet.

 ## Functionality
-The wallet is a Spacemesh node api 2.0 client and implements basic wallet features.
+The wallet is a Spacemesh API client and implements basic wallet features.
 You can create a new coin account, execute transactions, check account balance and view transactions./

 > WARNING: CLIWallet is currently insecure as it saves private keys in cleartext on your local store.
 It is not yet a production-quality wallet.
 We plan to update the project to store private data securely in future releases.
+See [this issue](https://github.com/spacemeshos/CLIWallet/issues/16).

 The CLI wallet implements this [mini spec](https://github.com/spacemeshos/product/blob/master/cli_wallet_spec.md).
 See below on how to use with any network.